Business Intelligence Reporting

 Having a live visualization of marketing activity and results is crucial for any organization.
 Marketing professionals track a vast majority of data from different sources: marketing websites, CRM, social media, campaign tools - just to name a few.
 The example below shows website visits and page views for a marketing website - one of the many BI reporting dashboards that marketers use for planning and analyzing their marketing strategy and everyday activities.

-Cutting Edge BI Reporting with Preset
+Cutting Edge Business Intelligence Reporting with Preset

-Preset is an open, cost-effective business intelligence tool for modern teams, that makes self-serve analytics faster, easier, and more approachable for every user in your organization.
+Preset is an open, cost-effective business intelligence tool for modern teams that makes self-serve analytics faster, easier, and more approachable for every user in your organization.

 What sets Preset apart is its commitment to user empowerment.
 Through its intuitive platform, it democratizes data, allowing users at all levels to participate in the data dialogue, fostering a holistic, inclusive approach to business strategy formulation.
+For teams looking to mature their data analytics practice without the overhead of managing internal infrastructure, Preset offers a compelling and cost-effective path forward.

 With its no-code visualizations, Preset reduces the technical entry barrier, enabling professionals to focus on insights rather than wrestling with complicated software operations.
 This ease of use, combined with expert, reliable support, makes Preset the ideal partner in your BI reporting journey.